-Consider a typical marketing campaign.
-A series of posts are realised on Instagram, a video is posted to Facebook, and maybe some ads go out in the Washington Post.
-A story could conceivably be encapsulated in the video, or the Instagram posts, but what about the ad in the Post?
+Consider this marketing campaign.
+A series of posts are released on Instagram, a video is posted to Facebook, and a print ad is run in a local publication.
+A story could conceivably be encapsulated in the video, or the Instagram posts, but what about the print ad?
 Or what if a potential customer only sees one of the Instagram posts?
 There is no way they are going to be able to grasp the full story, and I would argue that this is the predicament for most visual communication.
 They are not seen in context, they are not read thoroughly, and they are not viewed in their entirety.
 Forcing a story-based campaign on them may not be the most effective use of our efforts.

 A compelling character can be encapsulated in a single image.
 This is what has turned logo design into an esoteric art form, rather than a simple piece of a graphic design.
 Companies are asking themselves the same questions about their logos that people ask themselves when they consider a clothing purchase: “Are we the type of company that would have a red logo?”
 “Am I the type of person who would wear a fedora?”
 These are the questions that graphic design can answer, and they are more about a company's character (or identity) than about their story.

 It’s tough to draw a clear line between character and story, but it’s hard to argue that there aren’t delineations between them.
 Naturally, a story is reflected in character—but these reflections require diligent work in order to be accurately and concisely built into a character, when the medium requires it.
 In the same way that a human’s history leaves abstracted signatures on his person—the creases on his face, a perpetually furrowed brow, a knee that tends to buckle—we have the opportunity to transform story into character.

 So are graphic designers story tellers?

 Clip from opening titles for a video series by the Advisory Board